Member of the CEME Group

 Cosmetics

-As a designer and builder of cleanrooms for the cosmetics industry, our teams at VÊPRES guarantee that your project will meet the exacting standards required for top-of-the-range products, in compliance with Good Manufacturing Practices (GMP).
+As designers and builders of cleanrooms for the cosmetics industry, the VÊPRES teams ensure the execution of projects that meet the stringent requirements demanded by high-end products, in full compliance with Good Manufacturing Practices (GMP).

 Perfume bottles in a cleanroom for cosmetics.

-Temperature management, atmospheric conditions, quality control: the design and construction of cleanrooms dedicated to cosmetics and top-of-the-range products is imperative to ensure that your production runs smoothly.
-Our references at Hermès and LVMH give us a thorough understanding of your business.
+Temperature management, atmospheric conditions, quality control – the stringent requirements for the design and construction of cleanrooms dedicated to cosmetics and high-end products are imperative to ensure optimal production performance.
+Our experience with Hermès and LVMH provides us with an in-depth understanding of your operations.

-cleanrooms in the cosmetics sector must comply with ISO 22 716 Good Manufacturing Practice (GMP).
+Cleanrooms in the cosmetics sector must comply with ISO 22716 Good Manufacturing Practices (GMP) standard.
 This is a recognized international standard.
 We master all these regulatory aspects.

-From pre-project study to completion, VÊPRES will accompany you from A to Z for the realization and "turnkey" delivery of your cleanroom.
+From preliminary design to execution, VÊPRES supports you comprehensively for the turnkey realization and delivery of your cleanroom.

 NUTRIMUSCLE – FINOLI Group

-The manufacture of a cosmetic product is governed by a specific framework, and must be carried out in accordance with the Good Manufacturing Practices described in ISO 22716, as well as complying with all the listed measures.
+The manufacturing of cosmetic products adheres to a specific regulatory framework and must be conducted in accordance with Good Manufacturing Practices (GMP), as outlined in ISO 22716, and comply with all stipulated measures.

-In the cosmetics sector, GMP aims to ensure product conformity and safety for the consumer, by limiting the risks of contamination (biological, particulate and cross-contamination).
-They concern, among other things, personnel, premises, raw materials, equipment and production.
-Aware of the challenges you face, we have mastered the design and construction of cleanrooms for the cosmetics industry.
+In the cosmetic sector, the objectives of GMP (Good Manufacturing Practices) are to ensure product compliance and safety for the consumer, by limiting contamination risks (biological, particulate, and cross-contamination).
+These practices cover, among other aspects, personnel, premises, raw materials, equipment, and production.
+Understanding your specific challenges, we master the design and construction of Cleanrooms for the cosmetics industry.

-The management of atmospheric conditions is crucial to the design and construction of cleanrooms for high-end products, in order to ensure their quality.
-Your cleanrooms must comply with the ISO 22716 standard defining Good Manufacturing Practices (GMP).
-GMP aims to guarantee product conformity and safety by limiting contamination risks.
-We master the design and construction of cleanrooms for the cosmetics industry, taking these requirements into account.
+Atmospheric condition management is crucial for the design and construction of cleanrooms intended for high-end products, ensuring their quality.
+Your cleanrooms must comply with ISO 22716, which defines Good Manufacturing Practices (GMP).
+GMP aims to ensure product compliance and safety by limiting contamination risks.
+We master the design and construction of cleanrooms for the cosmetic industry, taking these requirements into account.